Clinically informed holistic

 • Chiropractic care

-I use a combination of massage techniques on the jaw, face, scalp, and neck to treat TMJ disorder and ease pain and tension.
+I use a combination of massage techniques on the jaw, face, scalp, and neck to help reduce TMJ-related pain and tension.
 Intraoral massage allows a deeper release of the jaw and facial muscles.
-Everyone is unique, so your first appointment will include a comprehensive intake to assess your goals and needs.
-That lets me fully customize your treatment to you.
+Every client is unique, so your first appointment includes a comprehensive intake to better understand your symptoms, goals, and concerns.
+This helps guide a treatment plan tailored to your individual needs.

 Kind Words •